Selling Editorial Photos

-Do you sell editorial photos?
+Do you sell editorial photos at microstock agencies?
 Did you know you could?

-If you get an exclusive shot of a high-profile news event you can sell it for a large price to news organizations or agencies such as Getty Images’ new acquisition, Scoopt.
-But for news and other editorial photos that aren’t front page material, you can sell them in the microstock market alongside your stock photos.
+If you get an exclusive shot of a high-profile news event you can sell it for a large price to news organizations or agencies such as Getty Images’ new acquisition, Scoopt (update: Scoopt has now closed).
+But for news and other editorial photos that aren’t front page material, you can sell them in the microstock market alongside your regular stock photos.

 Shutterstock allow you to sell editorial images simply by ticking the ‘Editorial - does not require release’ box during submission.
 Buyers are then informed that the images cannot be used for commercial purposes.